-Mr. Heppner stated if the rezoning were to go through, he believed it would cause 107 damage to the neighborhood.
-Many people who have lived in the neighborhood for a 108 long time have expressed to him that those residents are intending to leave should the 109 properties be rezoned.
-Also, as a personal note, his wife and himself would not have 110 purchased the property had he known that a building of the type proposed, which is a 111 112 three-story affordable elderly care building, would be in their backyard.
-The building would cause damage to the local resources, and damage to the plantings in his yard if 113 a parking lot were to be built behind his house.
-He stated his family's ability to enjoy 114 their backyard would be damaged and he also believed this did not align with the City 115 Code.
-116
+Mr. Heppner stated if the rezoning were to go through, he believed it would cause damage to the neighborhood.
+Many people who have lived in the neighborhood for a long time have expressed to him that those residents are intending to leave should the properties be rezoned.
+Also, as a personal note, his wife and himself would not have purchased the property had he known that a building of the type proposed, which is a three-story affordable elderly care building, would be in their backyard.
+The building would cause damage to the local resources, and damage to the plantings in his yard if a parking lot were to be built behind his house.
+He stated his family's ability to enjoy their backyard would be damaged and he also believed this did not align with the City Code.

-- Mr. Heppner believed this property would be a harmful intrusion on the 118 neighborhood and would cause damage.
-He stated he went to the open house meeting 119 and as he was talking to the architect it came to his attention that the architects were 120 121 not aware of the neighborhood and have no idea what the neighborhood is like or what native trees are in the neighborhood.
-The architects have not considered the 122 property itself beyond an initial glance.
-He overheard one of the architects talking to 123 a Common Bond employee stating he was very glad the company did not show the 124 residents any height renders of the building because the residents would all be very 125 upset due to not matching the scale of the neighborhood, does not match any of the 126 corners surrounding it and it does not match the houses.
-The architect also told him 127 directly that although the lights from the parking lot would not cause problems, the 128 brightly lit windows overlooking the yard would be very annoying.
-129 130 - 131Mr.
-Heppner thought it was a major issue that all of the properties in question belong132to a single individual who has approached these people to build this project.
-He133believed the owners intention is to increase the property value in order to sell and get134a return on their investment.
-He thought this building has no place in a neighborhood135like his and exactly the type of intrusion that zoning is intended to prevent.
-He urged
+Mr. Heppner believed this property would be a harmful intrusion on the neighborhood and would cause damage.
+He stated he went to the open house meeting and as he was talking to the architect it came to his attention that the architects were not aware of the neighborhood and have no idea what the neighborhood is like or what native trees are in the neighborhood.
+The architects have not considered the property itself beyond an initial glance.
+He overheard one of the architects talking to a Common Bond employee stating he was very glad the company did not show the residents any height renders of the building because the residents would all be very upset due to not matching the scale of the neighborhood, does not match any of the corners surrounding it and it does not match the houses.
+The architect also told him directly that although the lights from the parking lot would not cause problems, the brightly lit windows overlooking the yard would be very annoying.

+Mr. Heppner thought it was a major issue that all of the properties in question belong to a single individual who has approached these people to build this project.
+He believed the owners intention is to increase the property value in order to sell and get a return on their investment.
+He thought this building has no place in a neighborhood like his and exactly the type of intrusion that zoning is intended to prevent.
+He urged the Planning Commission to decline the proposal to rezone the properties should it be submitted.